-'German fans' in England hats arrested in Wembley
+Arrests after 'German fans' in England hats storm pub

 A number wore England hats and scarves but the Metropolitan Police says they are "believed to be German fans".

-The group, many of whom were wearing masks, entered the Green Man pub at 17:50 BST and started attacking fans.
+The group, many of who were wearing masks, entered the Green Man pub at 17:50 BST and started attacking fans.

 Three people suffered serious leg, wrist and thumb injuries and were treated at the scene.